 - identification and development of standard notes and electronic registration of codes

-- digitalisation of communication in relation to courses of cancer packages
+- the digitalisation of communication in relation to courses of cancer packages

-This means that every patient is entered into the system as an “assignment” when registrering at arrival, and the staff is able to view the patient’s way through the department.
-This is time-saving for the staff, because they do not have to follow the patient physically, and the forms are filled out digitally in the system and is kept private.
+This means that every patient is entered into the system as an “assignment” when registering at arrival, and the staff is able to view the patient’s way through the department.
+This is time-saving for the staff because they do not have to follow the patient physically, and the forms are filled out digitally in the system and are kept private.

 Start: October 2017